intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#211 - "Indecision in an organization is like rot in a wooden boat.
 It must be cut out - and replaced."**

-**\#212 - "There are some folks - that even if you give them explicit written instructions on how to wipe their ass, and blow their nose - will still end up walking around with shit all over their faces."**
+**\#212 - "There are some folks - that even if you give them explicit written instructions on the steps to blow their nose and then wipe their ass - will still end up walking around with shit all over their faces."**

 **\#213 - "Tread carefully - and beware the egg shells that you break"**

+**\#214 - "Life is too short to put up with any team that is overwhelmingly staffed with The Galactically Incompetent"**